Skip to content

 Activities

 An activity is a tracked operation in JIM.
-Every significant action creates an activity record with status, timing, and summary statistics: run profile executions, schema imports, data generation, certificate management, and configuration changes all produce activities.
+Every significant action creates an activity record with status, timing, and summary statistics: Run Profile executions, schema imports, data generation, certificate management, and configuration changes all produce activities.
+Example data generation is now its own distinct Data Generation activity type, separate from configuration changes to an Example Data Template.

 Lifecycle